 My moods switch from feeling really confident and independent, to vulnerable and lonely.
 Small things make me feel stressed and confused because I’m always in a state of uncomfortability- everything seems different here- like walking into a store and not finding what I need because everything is written in Italian, or asking for something but not being understood, and entering into a nice little game of charades.
 This will change with time, I’m sure.
 I also find that my mood changes based on the weather.
 On cloudy, rainy days I tend to have lower spirits.
 Yesterday however was a beautiful sunny day so I went exploring on my own.

+I browsed some shops and came up with a great idea for souvenirs.
+I found the three level H&M in the heart of Florence and checked it out.
+I bargained with the market woman and bought my beautiful green scarf, and I took pictures and made two videos to post.
 Sometimes I think about my time here and can't believe how long it will be until I can come home.
 Other times I think about how short it will be and realize that I need to take as much advantage of this place as I can.
 It's a day to day thing, even hour to hour.
 I just have to learn to adjust.

 No comments: